 Our downstream stakeholders

-During this year of hugely increased public, political and regulatory pressure on plastics, VinylPlus has successfully illustrated what can be achieved by voluntary actions with concrete targets, supported by the full commitment of an entire value chain.
+During this year of continued increased public, political and regulatory pressure on plastics, the following three successes of VinylPlus®illustrate what can be achieved by voluntary actions with concrete targets and supported by the full commitment of an entire value chain.